Skip to content

 Flow Type Object Action ParamName ParamType ParamValue H I J K

-Now if you re-open this document in RVL these columns will also be displayed:
+Now, if you reopen this document in RVL, these columns will also be displayed:

 Excel Columns